Partial inverse of a matrix: Additional Properties

+Applications

+Physics

+In S-matrix theory and pseudo-unitary quantum mechanics, partial inversion is used to map S-matrices to T-matrices, and, consequently, unitary matrices to Z-pseudo-unitary matrices.

+Numerical Analysis

 Use of the partial inverse in numerical analysis is due to the fact that there is some flexibility in the choices of pivots, allowing for non-invertible elements to be avoided, and because the operation of rotation (of the graph of the pivoted matrix) has better numerical stability than the shearing operation which is implicitly performed by Gaussian elimination.
 Use in statistics is due to the fact that the resulting matrix nicely decomposes into blocks which have useful meanings in the context of linear regression.